-Reverend Dr. Myra Turner Billips, Pastor
+Reverend Dr. Myra Turner Billips, Assistant Pastor

 Is a fresh prophetic voice in the Body of Christ proclaiming a Gospel that reaches all generations.
 Her powerful teaching and preaching and charismatic style of worship has changed the lives of many from Texas to South Africa.
 She has had many opportunities to preach God’s Word, two of which should be noted are the Connectional Women’s Missionary Society Quadrennial 2003 and the General Conference 2004, RAYAC Revival.
 She is a cradle member of the African Methodist Episcopal Church and is the 10th child to the late Presiding Elder William D. Turner and Mrs. Martha L. Turner.

 Dr. Billips holds a Bachelor of Arts degree from Paul Quinn College in Dallas, Texas, a Master of Divinity degree with a concentration in Black Church Studies from Brite Divinity School at Texas Christian University, Fort Worth, Texas and a Doctor of Ministry from Payne Theological Seminary, Inaugural Class, Wilberforce, Ohio.
 Her dissertation focused on the emerging phenomena of Clergy Couples through the Lens of Liberation Theology.